nasaharvest/ml-for-remote-sensing/iclr2023/index.markdown

 ## Contact
-For questions or information about the Machine Learning for Remote Sensing workshop at ICLR 2023, please contact hkerner@asu.edu.
+For questions or information about the Machine Learning for Remote Sensing workshop at ICLR 2023 please contact [ml4rs_iclr23@googlegroups.com](mailto:ml4rs_iclr23@googlegroups.com).